DCC: Data-Centric Compilation of Machine Learning Kernels for Processing-In-Memory Architectures: Evaluation

 \section{Evaluation}

-\textbf{Simulation Methodology.} We modify and use the open-sourced AttAcc simulator~\cite{park2024attacc} with Ramulator 2.0~\cite{luo2023ramulator2}.
+\textbf{Simulation Methodology.} We modify and use the open-source AttAcc simulator~\cite{park2024attacc} with Ramulator 2.0~\cite{luo2023ramulator2}.
 We evaluate data movement costs to/from PIM devices using DRAM commands (i.e., LD/ST) simulated in Ramulator 2.0.
-We modified the simulator to support both AttAcc and HBM-PIM with its corresponding DRAM compute commands~\cite{lee2021hardware}.
-We simulate a heterogeneous platform with a NVIDIA A100 GPU and 5 PIM-enabled HBM devices, corresponding to 80GB GPU memory.
-We evaluate HBM3 memory with 5.2Gbps per pin and running at 333MHz.
-Each HBM has 16 pseudo-channels and 64 banks per pCH.
-In AttAcc, each bank is equipped with a GEMV unit and each channel has a softmax unit.
-In HBM-PIM, every two banks share a 16-way FP16 FPU and two 16$\times$256-bit GRF registers (one per bank).
+We modified the simulator to support \revC{two PIM backends, i.e.,} AttAcc~\cite{park2024attacc} and HBM-PIM~\cite{lee2021hardware}, with its corresponding DRAM compute commands~\cite{lee2021hardware}.
+We simulate a heterogeneous platform with a NVIDIA A100 GPU and \revC{5 PIM-enabled HBM-type devices}, corresponding to 80GB GPU memory. \revC{Our platform configuration is consistent with prior state-of-the-art works~\cite{park2024attacc,he2025papi}.} We evaluate HBM3 memory with 5.2Gbps per pin and running at 333MHz. \revA{Each HBM has 16 pseudo-channels \revC{(pCH)}, 2 ranks per pCH, 2 banks groups per rank and 4 banks per bank group (64 banks per pCH).
+We follow the timing parameters that AttAcc used: tCK=0.79, tRCD=19, tRP=19, tCL=19, tCCD=4, BL=2.} In AttAcc, each bank \revC{of each HBM-type device} is equipped with a GEMV unit and each channel has a softmax unit.
+In HBM-PIM, every two banks \revC{of each HBM-type device} share a 16-way FP16 FPU and two 16$\times$256-bit GRF registers (one per bank).

 \textbf{ML Kernels and Models.} We evaluate seven memory-intensive ML kernels.
 In AttAcc, we evaluate the general-matrix-vector-multiplication (\textbf{GEMV}), reduction (\textbf{RED}) and attention (\textbf{ATTN}) kernels.
 In HBM-PIM, we evaluate the GEMV, RED, vector addition (\textbf{VA}) and \textbf{RELU} kernels. \cg{Attention requires a softmax unit which only exists on AttAcc.
-However, AttAcc does not have near-bank compute units that could support and run RELU and VA.} For GEMV and ATTN, we use input size 128, the most common per-head dimension in LLMs.
-We also evaluate end-to-end inference using GPT3-13B and LLAMA2-33B models.
+However, AttAcc does not have near-bank compute units that could support and run RELU and VA.} For GEMV and ATTN, \revC{we use input size 128, the most common per-head dimension in LLMs.} We also evaluate end-to-end inference using GPT3-13B and LLAMA2-33B models.
 We evaluate FP16 data type.